lukakerr/Pine/CONTRIBUTING.md

 # Contributing

-Thanks for wanting to contribute to Twig!
+Thanks for wanting to contribute to Pine!

 A list of todo's exists in the [README.md](./README.md) and these should be focused on first before any other features are introduced.